Edison02m/Edison02m/README.md

 ---

 ## About Me

-Soy estudiante de Ingeniería en Software apasionado por el desarrollo full-stack y las tecnologías emergentes.
-Me especializo en crear soluciones web modernas y eficientes, con experiencia tanto en frontend como backend.
+I'm a Software Engineering student passionate about full-stack development and emerging technologies.
+I specialize in creating modern and efficient web solutions, with experience in both frontend and backend.

 ---